dayseanm04/network/CCNA/Configure-and-Verify-Switch-Port-Security/pkt-files/README.md

 # Packet Tracer Files 📂🖥️

-This folder contains the Packet Tracer files for Configure port securityLab.
+This folder contains the Packet Tracer files for Configure port security Lab.
 It includes both a blank version for practice and a completed version for reference.

 ---